Transparency Report

 Last Updated: July 2025

 Technical overview of Feed Filter's data flows and privacy safeguards implemented.
-We value and strive to maximize the degree of data sovereignty that is possible while still delivering our user's filtered feed.
+We value and strive to maximize the degree of data sovereignty that is possible while still delivering your filtered feed.

 Executive Summary